CAPE TOWN TOUR OPTIONS

 Big 5 Safari Experience

-Enjoy an open vehicle game drive with the opportunity to view giraffes, lions, leopards, zebras, rhinos, wildebeests & many other wildlife types.
+Safari time!
+Open vehicle game drives with the opportunity to view elephants, giraffes, leopards, lions, rhino, zebra, & many other wildlife types.

-Experience the Big 5 at a private Game Reserve lying outside the town of Touwsriver; just less than two hours drive from Cape Town.
-Set in the pristine Southern Karoo Highlands against a backdrop of dramatic mountains, the Game Reserve offers an exciting taste of real Africa.
+Less than 2 hours drive from Cape Town, and set in the pristine Southern Karoo Highlands against a backdrop of dramatic mountains, lies a Big 5 Game Reserve… offering an exciting taste of Africa.

 Chalets are privately situated and have been built into the hillside of the reserve.
-Combining natural rock elements, wood and stone - creating a definite back to nature ambiance.
-The en-suite bathrooms include twin hand basins, a toilet, bathtub, and outdoor shower.
-The honeymoon suite boats a Jacuzzi.
-Each unit opens up onto a private patio, which is perfect for frosty cocktails on hot summer nights.
-On colder evenings, most guests curl up on the plush furniture, in front of the chalet log fire.
+Natural rock elements are combined with wood & stone - creating a definite natural ambiance.
+En-suite bathrooms include a bathtub and outdoor shower and the he honeymoon suite boats a jacuzzi.
+Each unit opens up onto a private patio, perfect for sundowner cocktails and colder evenings, curl up in front of the chalet log fire.